pglushkov/DataScienceCapstone_slides/index.md

 - predict next word using 2-gram model (only last word of phrase is used)
 - 3-gram prediction has more weight, use it as main result.
 In case 3-gram model makes empty prediction - use 2-gram prediction
+- if we have no 2-gram/3-gram predictions or if input was empty - fall back to 1-gram model

 Several likely candidates are considered, but candidate with the highest frequency is taken as the most likely answer.

 --- .class #id